-United Methodist Pastors as Chaplains in the National Guard or Reserve

 Why should United Methodist pastors serve as military chaplains in the National Guard or Reserve?

 Participation in National Guard or Reserve extends the pastor's ministry beyond the local church to people who might otherwise go untouched by the faith community.
 Military chaplaincy enables elders to exercise their call to word, sacrament and service in a pluralistic setting.
 Chaplains perform ministry for their own religious constituencies away from home and provide loving care for all the members of the military family.
-As one could guess from the history of the last two decades, the need is great.
+The need is great.